 Nilgiri biosphere reserve constitutes one of the 25 hotspots of the world and one of the 16 biosphere reserves in India.
 Nilgiris is famous for its endemic species and the diversity of the flora and fauna.

-Wild flora of the Nilgiris includes the forest types as Tropical wet rgreen, Tropical dry deciduous forest, Tropical moist forest, Tropical montane forest (Shola forest), Scrub jungles and Bamboo forest.
-Passing through the luxuriant forest, the tea gardens and scrub jungles is an ever memorable experience.
-Encountering many plants and animals and the evidences of their presence is an experience by itself
+Wild flora of the Nilgiris include the forest types such as Tropical wet green, Tropical dry deciduous forest, Tropical moist forest, Tropical montane forest (Shola forest), Scrub jungles and Bamboo forest.
+Passing through the luxuriant forests, the tea gardens and scrub jungles is an ever memorable experience.
+Encountering many plants and animals and the evidences of their presence is an experience by itself.

 The most important plant in Nilgiris is the Strobilanthes kunthiana which flowers once in twelve years and is blue in colour.
 The abundance of these flowers imparts blue colour to the complete mountain range, thus giving it the name Nilgiris.

-The hills in the Nilgiris are covered by vast expanses of tea gardens which not only give a different look to the mountains but also the means of livelihood to the people here.
+The hills in the Nilgiris are covered by vast expanses of tea gardens which not only give a different look to the mountains but also are the means of livelihood to the people living there.
 The tea gardens are common in most of the places, especially en route to Kargudi, Parson Valley, Avalanche and Portimund.

-The Nilgiri often referred to as the Nilgiri Hills, are a range of mountains with at least 24 peaks above 2,000 meters (6,600 ft), in the western most part of Tamil Nadu state at the junction of Karnataka and Kerala states in Southern India.
+The Nilgiris often referred to as the Nilgiri Hills, are a range of mountains with at least 24 peaks above 2,000 meters (6,600 ft), in the westernmost part of Tamil Nadu state at the junction of Karnataka and Kerala states in Southern India.
 They are part of the larger Western Ghats mountain chain making up the south-western edge of the Deccan Plateau.
-The region is blessed with many of the high mountain peaks, the highest among them being the Doddabetta Peak.
+The region is blessed with many high mountain peaks, the highest being the Doddabetta Peak.

-Like a beautiful woman loves to watch her reflection in the mirror, the magnificent Nilgiris too adore their multiple shades of green reflected in the calm blue water bodies at their nadir.
+The magnificent Nilgiris adorn their multiple shades of green reflected in the calm blue water bodies at their nadir.
 The Nilgiris are richly endowed with water resources.
-Many of the rivers like the Bhavaru.
-Moyar Kabun Chaliyar Punnarnpuzha, etc., have their source and catchment In Nilgiris.
-The shoals playa very important role in retaining water and releasing in to the streams
+Many of the rivers like the Bhavaru, Moyar, Kabun, Chaliyar, Punnarnpuzha, etc., have their source and catchment in the Nilgiris.
+The shoals playa very important role in retaining water and releasing into the streams.

 The water bodies here are a combination of tranquil reservoirs, gushy nallahs and rivers.
 Due to a healthy water cycle, the biosphere reserve is plush with serpentine streams running down the hills, disappearing and reappearing whenever they hit impervious layers of rock, resulting into formation of marshy lands at several places.
 Taking into account the advantage of gradient and abundance of water, a number of hydroelectric projects have been constructed.
-The major water bodies that were present along the trek route were the Parson's Valley Reservoir, Avalanchee and Emerald Dams, Mukurthi Dam and the Porthimund Dam.
+The major water bodies that are present along the trek route are the Parson's Valley Reservoir, Avalanchee and Emerald Dams, Mukurthi Dam and the Porthimund Dam.

-One of the three main towns of the Nilgiris- Udhagamandalam (better known as Ootacamund and popularly known as Ooty) is the perfect base for interesting treks into the Nilgiris.
-Characterized by low, gentle slopes, where dense forests of Shola trees alternate with tea estates, orange groves and coffee plantations; a land where tribes like the Todas, the Kurumbhas, the paniyas and the Irulas still live in a way which has changed little over the past centuries.
+One of the three main towns of the Nilgiris- Udhagamandalam (better known as Ooty) is the perfect base for interesting treks into the Nilgiris characterized by low, gentle slopes, where dense forests of Shola trees alternate with tea estates, orange groves and coffee plantations; a land where tribes like the Todas, the Kurumbhas, the Paniyas and the Irulas still live in a way which has changed little over the past centuries.